yjlo123/blog/content/post/06_linked_list_v.md

 But obviously, it is tricky and unsafe to do so.
 No surprise, this is prohibited since V 0.2.

+### Final Attempt
-Therefore, I have to find another way to represent empty in V. After going through the V doc, the only "empty thing" I could found is an empty array.
+I have to find another way to represent empty in V. After going through the V doc, the only "empty thing" I could found is an empty array.
 So here we go:

 {{< highlight rust "linenos=table" >}}
 struct Node {
 pub mut:
-	val   &Value
+	val   int
 	left  []&Node
 	right []&Node
 }